 Once you have reviewed the above presentation, please complete the online early enrollment form.

-We will meet on Monday mornings at 7:20am-8am for four weeks.
+We will meet on Monday mornings at 6:45am-7:30am for two weeks.
 This will be offered four times throughout the school year.
 Upon completion of the mini-class the student would obtain their driver’s permit.

 Cost is $20 (due the 3rd week of class) for the vision test, permit and first driver’s license.